-If you're new to onCourse (a.k.a.
-Moodle), the resources provided here are a good place to start.
+If you're new to onCourse, the resources provided here are a good place to start.
+Highlights of the newest features available in onCourse 2 are summarized here.
 The navigation menu to the right highlights some key functionality in onCourse 2, and the onCourse 2 FAQ covers many issues commonly encountered by users.
-Additional detailed documentation for instructors created by the Moodle community is available here.
+If you are interested in exploring more detailed documentation for instructors created by the Moodle open source community, it is available here.

 Does your browser selection matter?